 The disposal cells at Area 5 are excavated, and consequently are more expensive to develop than the subsidence craters used at Area 3.
-The Area 5 disposal space has historically been reserved for conventionally packaged waste in containers such as steel drums and 4'x4'x7' or 2'x4'x7' wooden and steel boxes.
-On occasion, other container sizes are accepted on a case-by-case basis, such as the regulated asbestos cell which accept 8'x8'x20' cargo containers.
+The Area 5 disposal space has historically been reserved for conventionally packaged waste in containers such as steel drums and 1.2x1.2x2.1 meter (4'x4'x7') or 0.6x0.6x2.1 meter (2'x4'x7') wooden and steel boxes.
+On occasion, other container sizes are accepted on a case-by-case basis, such as the regulated asbestos cell which accepts 2.4x2.4x6.1 meter (8'x8'x20') cargo containers.

-All packages accepted for disposal at Area 5 are required to meet the rigid Department of Transportation performance based packaging requirements.
-With the exception of cargo containers and drums, the NTSWAC requires all boxes to meet a 3,300 pound compressive strength test.
+All packages accepted for disposal at Area 5 are required to meet the rigid U. S. Department of Transportation performance based packaging requirements.
+With the exception of cargo containers and drums, the NTSWAC requires all boxes to meet a 16,113 kilograms/square meter (3,300 pound/square foot) compressive strength test.
 This provides a factor of safety for the workers.
 The waste packages are stacked one upon the other in a stair step configuration, until the stack is four feet below the top of the cell walls.
-Because these packages can weigh as much as 9,000 pounds each, there is the potential for the bottom box in the stack having to support in excess of 60,000 pounds of loading.
+Because these packages can weigh as much as 19,800 kilograms (9,000 pounds) each, there is the potential for the bottom box in the stack having to support in excess of 132,000 kilograms (60,000 pounds) of loading.
 Thus, strength criteria in conjunction with the stacking configuration ensures a secure work platform for the waste handling crew.
-Process safety is taken seriously, as the disposal operations has been virtually accident free for more than 3 years.
+Process safety is taken seriously, as the disposal operations has been accident free for more than five years.

-The Area 3 RWMS covers 120 acres.
+The Area 3 RWMS covers 296 hectares (120 acres).
 Area 3 disposes waste in subsidence craters formed from underground testing of nuclear weapons instead of conventional engineered cells.
 The criteria used for choosing these craters was that the emplacement of the nuclear device had to have been above the water table.
 This criteria was chosen to ensure that no preferential pathway would be available to the underlying aquifers.
 These disposal cells are considerably less expensive to develop than the Area 5 cells because the waste is disposed in existing subsidence craters.
 The disposal process also differs significantly here.
 Small packages such as boxes and drums are replaced with larger bulk sized packages such as the previously mentioned cargo containers, large pieces of equipment, super sacks or soils in lined dump trailers, referred to as "burrito wraps."

-Instead of stacking the waste in a single monolith configuration, waste is disposed in a layer-cake geometry with each layer of waste covered by a layer of compacted soil ranging from 1-3 foot in depth.
+Instead of stacking the waste in a single monolith configuration, waste is disposed in a layer-cake geometry with each layer of waste covered by a layer of compacted soil ranging from 0.3-0.9 meters (1-3 feet) in depth.